Brian-Yee/Gravity/_posts/2018-04-13-sartre-tinfoil-grease.markdown

 Each of these interactions exist purely with a given temporally-periodic agreement in which an unstable equilibria is to be met.
 This equilibria arises from a social wisdom that it is beneficial to maintain social bonds and yet it often ends up feeling more like social bondage.

-So unstable we are that six shitty points on a gift may make one question how much effort someone put into a gift.
+So unstable we are that six points on a gift may make one question how much effort someone put into a gift.
 Or at the least, that is what I am thinking as I stare at my wrapping job, focusing on those slightly blanched corners protruding from the vibrant red.
 So I throw a bow on it to calm that angst.
 Just like I want to write to qualm an angst of self-reflection when life's corners blanch our thin contextual wrapping of it.